Jack Ruby: Prosecution

-During the six months following Kennedy's assassination, Ruby repeatedly asked to speak to the members of the Warren Commission.
-The commission initially showed no interest, but Ruby's sister Eileen wrote letters to the commission and her letters became public.
-The Warren Commission then agreed to talk to Ruby.
-In June 1964, Chief Justice Earl Warren, Representative Gerald R. Ford of Michigan, and other commission members went to Dallas to see Ruby.
+During the six months following the Kennedy assassination, Ruby repeatedly asked to speak to the members of the Warren Commission.
+The Commission initially showed no interest, but Ruby's sister Eileen wrote letters to the Commission and her letters became public.
+The Commission finally agreed to talk to Ruby.
+In June 1964, Chief Justice Earl Warren, Representative (and future President) Gerald R. Ford of Michigan, and other Commission members went to Dallas to see Ruby.

 Ruby asked Warren several times to take him to Washington D.C., saying that "my life is in danger here" and that he wanted an opportunity to make additional statements.
-He added that the people from whom he felt himself to be in danger were the John Birch Society of Dallas, including Edwin Walker, who he claimed were trying to falsely implicate him as being involved in a conspiracy to assassinate the President.
 He added: "I want to tell the truth, and I can't tell it here."
-Warren told Ruby that he would be unable to comply, because many legal barriers would need to be overcome, and public interest in the situation would be too heavy.
-Warren also told Ruby that the commission would have no way of protecting him, since it had no police powers.
+Ruby said that the people from whom he felt himself to be in danger were the John Birch Society of Dallas, including Edwin Walker, who he claimed were trying to falsely implicate him as being involved in a conspiracy to assassinate the President.
+Warren told Ruby that he would be unable to comply with his request because many legal barriers would need to be overcome, and public interest in the situation would be too heavy.
+Warren also told Ruby that the Commission would have no way of protecting him since it had no police powers.
 Ruby said that he wanted to convince President Lyndon Johnson that he was not part of any conspiracy to kill Kennedy.

 Eventually, the appellate court agreed with Ruby's lawyers that he should be granted a new trial.
 On October 5, 1966, the court ruled that his motion for a change of venue before the original trial court should have been granted.
 Ruby's conviction and death sentence were overturned.

-Arrangements were underway for a new trial to be held in February 1967 in Wichita Falls, Texas, but Ruby was admitted to Parkland Hospital in Dallas on December 9, 1966, suffering from pneumonia.
-A day later, doctors discovered cancer in his liver, lungs, and brain.
+Arrangements were underway for a new trial to be held in February 1967 in Wichita Falls, Texas, but Ruby was admitted to Parkland Hospital on December 9, 1966, suffering from pneumonia, where he was diagnosed with cancer in his liver, lungs, and brain.
 His condition rapidly deteriorated.
-According to an unnamed Associated Press source, Ruby made a final statement from his hospital bed on December 19, 1966 that he alone had been responsible for the murder of Oswald.
-"There is nothing to hide," Ruby said, "there was no one else.".
+An armed guard was placed outside his room, but family and friends were allowed to visit.
+On December 16, Earl Ruby, accompanied by one of his brother's lawyers, smuggled a tape recorder hidden in a briefcase into Jack's room to record an interview about his murder of Oswald.
+Ruby maintained that he entered the basement by coming down the ramp, had killed Oswald out of grief over the assassination, and denied knowing Oswald prior.
+According to an unnamed Associated Press source, Ruby made a final statement from his hospital bed on December 19 that he had acted alone.
+"There is nothing to hide," Ruby said, "there was no one else."

 Death

-Ruby died of a pulmonary embolism on January 3, 1967 at Parkland Hospital, the same facility where Oswald and Kennedy died.
+Ruby died of a pulmonary embolism on January 3, 1967, at Parkland Hospital.
 He was buried beside his parents in the Westlawn Cemetery in Norridge, Illinois.